Launched in 1997, Blue Zulu Marketing has over 20 years experience of marketing and event organisation.

 I graduated from the University of Oxford with an MA in Geography and have been working in a marketing role both in house and on a freelance basis ever since.

-My freelance work has mainly been within the scientific, medical, education and business markets, working with organisations on variety of projects including: Elsevier, The Lancet, Association for Environment Conscious Building, Royal Society of Chemistry, Cochranes of Oxford and OECD.
+My freelance work has mainly been within the academic, scientific, medical and business markets, working with organisations on variety of projects.
+Clients have included: Elsevier, The Lancet, Association for Environment Conscious Building, Royal Society of Chemistry and OECD.

 Successful marketing campaigns have contributed to clients winning awards for best launch events at the annual UK Conference Awards.